mchalko/iot-2023-1/README.md

 ## Getting Started

 - Clone this repository on a linux machine, install MongoDB, Python3, pymongo and aiocoap.
 Set up a replica set for MongoDB server.
-Do not forget to enable ports 8080 (web) and 5684 (CoAP) in firewall.
+Do not forget to enable ports 8080 (web) and 5684 (CoAP) in firewall
 - Run ```./server/start.sh``` to start all server side programs
 - Connect to FIT IOT-LAB testbed using ssh, or install cli tools & build environment locally
 - Clone repository, set up toolchain according to your own environment